 The interior is decidedly simplistic but has all the necessary elements, including an all-important dedicated Champagne compartment.
 The cabin is loaded with luxurious textures—think carbon, leather and wood—and comes complete with a dining table, fridge, sink, stove, toilet and sofa with seating for four.
 There’s also a shower in case that day of cruising turns into night.

-Beyond looks, this baby runs like a Lambo on the water, too.
-The A43 comes equipped with naturally aspirated Lamborghini V12 engines and can cut through the sea at an impressive top speed of 80 knots or comfortably cruise at 50 knots.
+Beyond looks, this baby would supposedly run like a Lambo on the water, too.
+The A43 is envisioned with naturally aspirated Lamborghini V-12 engines and would theoretically cut through the sea at an impressive top speed of 80 knots or comfortably cruise at 50 knots.
 The Caterpillar Three60 pod drives ensure smooth sailing while the lateral bow thruster, which is fitted near the bow, improves maneuverability at lower speeds and while docking.
-The high-octane vessel also boasts air entrapment tunnels which redirect the airflow and create aerodynamic lift at speed while also cooling the motors.
+The high-octane vessel is also designed with air entrapment tunnels which redirect the airflow and create aerodynamic lift at speed while also cooling the motors.

 Of course, at the moment all we have are these realistic, very drool-worthy renders.
 But we’ll be keeping tabs on Officina Armare Design to see when the A43 finally hits the water.